Fla. man guilty of lesser counts in music shooting

 "I've never seen a case where deliberations have gone on for this length of time," Healey said afterward, praising the jurors.
 "They've embraced their civic duty, and they are to be commended for that."

-Dunn claimed he acted in self-defense, testifying he thought he saw a firearm pointed at him from the SUV as the argument escalated.
+Dunn, in claiming self-defense, testified that he thought he saw a firearm pointed at him from the SUV as the argument escalated.
 No weapon was found in the SUV.

 Prosecutors contended that Dunn opened fire because he felt disrespected by Davis.
 The teen made his friend turn the music back up after they initially turned it down at Dunn's request.
 Dunn was parked in the spot next to the SUV outside the convenience store.